 - Local business groups, such as the chamber of commerce

 - Local chapters of business groups

 7. How do you intend to reach your target market?

 One of the worst mistakes you can make when starting a business is to assume that customers will flock to your business immediately.
 They won’t, and chances are, you will have to work hard to find your customers and tell them about your product.
 It’s a common story among small online entrepreneurs who launches a website and expect to earn money the next day, only to be disappointed when their first sale comes 6 months later.

 When you start a business, it is crucial that you know your target market and how you can reach them.
 A marketing plan can help you think through your marketing strategies as it helps you create your positioning statement, identify your target customers, and formulate strategies with corresponding timelines on how to reach them.
 You can go to Mplans.com http://www.mplans.com for samples of marketing plans (many are paid, but there are several that are free that you can look at).

 8. How can you get started?

-This is step where you actually plan out the specific steps to start and operate your business.
+This is a step where you actually plan out the specific steps to start and operate your business.
 This stage includes checking if you have everything the government requires for your business, from licenses to permits to zoning approvals.
-If you are starting a daycare business, check with the childcare licensing office in your county/city if you have everything that you need.
+If you are starting a daycare business, check with the child care licensing office in your county/city if you have everything that you need.

 You must have completed your business plan at this point.
 Even if you are not applying for a loan, your business plan is crucial as it helps you think through your business and what you actually need to do.
 It is your roadmap to success, and without it, it is hard to navigate through all the ups and downs of entrepreneurship.